ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 ## Page Settings API

-All optional PEB page settings are stored in a JavaScript object, which must be named ``pebSettings``.
+All optional PEB page settings are stored in a JavaScript object which must be named ``pebSettings``.

 ```javascript
 const pebSettings = {}